seanh/PyBlosxom-tumblelog/README.markdown

     </div>

-as you can see, the template file references the same keys that were used in the entry file.
+as you can see, the template file references the same keys that were used in the entry file ('date', 'title' and 'comment').
 It's up to you to ensure this correspondence between your YAML entry files and their templates.
 You can make up whatever template files you want: links, quotes, pictures, books, and then make entry files for them.
 For more examples have a look